 Admission to the EKU Spring Game is free to all fans.
-All Colonel supporters in attendance will receive a complimentary kid's ticket to the Oct.
+All Colonel supporters in attendance will receive a other color of the Cot.
 31 home game against Southeast Missouri.

 The spring game is being played off campus due to the current resurfacing project at Roy Kidd Stadium.
 Hanger Field, which had a natural grass surface, is having synthetic turf installed by Vescio SportsFields.

 The EKU football team concluded the 2008 season 8-4 overall while earning the program's 20th Ohio Valley